pschool-in/curriculum/content/grammar/new-topics/clauses.md

 ```
 *I am saving my money* because i wanted to buy a new ipad.
 When I arrived, *Jimmy was surprised to see me*.
-Because I don't know how to do my homework, * I need to call Jim for help*.
+Because I don't know how to do my homework, * I need to call kiran for help*.
 *Cindy loves to read*.
 Although we were late, *we decided to watch the movie anyway*.
 ```